Florida State University Overview

 - The 2% student loan default rate at Florida State is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

-- Although it may not be available for every major, the doctor's degree is the highest one a student can attain at Florida State.
+- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at Florida State.

 - For the 2017-2018 academic year, 86% of the faculty were full-time.